d-gram/d-gram/README.md

-### My code is like Mr. Bean's Car - elegant and functional✨
+### My code is like Mr. Bean's Car - modern, elegant and functional✨

 <!--
 **d-gram/d-gram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.